-A trunk can have any number of "channels," each of which corresponds to an active media stream.
+A trunk can have any number of "channels", each of which corresponds to an active media stream.
 A channel license is required for each active channel, so you will need enough channel licenses to cover the maximum number of active calls.
-As an analogy, an ISDN PRI link contains 23 B channels for audio and one D channel for signaling and can carry a maximum of 23 simultaneous calls.
-This would be equivalent to a SIP trunk with 23 channel licenses.